drvinceknight/list-of-dev-things/README.md

 For your text editor, both [atom](https://atom.io/), [sublime](http://www.sublimetext.com/) and [geany](http://www.geany.org/) will all work perfectly.
 If you are using Cygwin, you can also use Vim.

+### Using the cloud

+If you are using Windows and/or have other reasons you can do a lot of development right in your web browser.

+There are a variety of options but I am a big fan of [cloud.sagemath](https://cloud.sagemath.com/).
+In particular if you want to develop for [sagemath](http://sagemath.org/) this is an excellent option.

 ### Communication

 There are various tools I like to use for communicating during a project.